tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快直播（超低延迟直播）/SDK 接入说明_intl_en.md

 [](id:web)
 ## Web Access
 ### Access instructions
 You can use the following ways to achieve live push and playback on your websites:

 - **Live push on web**: you can use the standard WebRTC protocol to design and mux streams, and insert code snippets to websites to enable live push.
 For details, see [WebRTC Push](https://intl.cloud.tencent.com/document/product/267/41620).
 > !
 WebRTC push uses the Opus audio codec.
 If you use a standard live streaming protocol (RTMP, HTTP-FLV, or HLS) for playback, the CSS backend will automatically convert the audio streams to AAC format to ensure normal playback, which will incur audio transcoding fees.
-For details, see [Live Transcoding > Audio Transcoding](https://intl.cloud.tencent.com/document/product/267/39604#a_trans).
+For details, please see [Live Transcoding > Audio Transcoding](https://intl.cloud.tencent.com/document/product/267/39604).
 Audio transcoding will not be initiated when only the LEB service is used.
 - **Live playback on web**: we recommend you use the player SDK "TCPlayerLite" which supports playing back **LEB streams using the WebRTC protocol** on mobile and desktop browsers.
 Such playback delivers a superb streaming experience with millisecond latency, far lower than that of playback using traditional live streaming protocols.
 > !
 On a browser which does not support WebRTC, a WebRTC URL passed into the player will be converted to ensure normal playback.
 By default, WebRTC URLs are converted to HLS URLs on mobile browsers and HTTP-FLV URLs on desktop browsers.